mikeagun/krb-test/README.md

 exit #from sh
 ```

-Now we can test ssh to the ssh server (both using keyfiles and passwords)
+ssh-client can be used to test kerberos auth for ssh (both using keytabs and passwords)

 ```bash
 sudo docker compose exec -ti ssh-client /bin/sh